NikosZar/NikosZar/README.md

 ![](https://img.shields.io/badge/Code-CSS3-informational?style=flat&logo=css3&logoColor=white&color=2bbc8a)

 ### 🌟 Featured Projects
 - [Ruby Caesar Cypher Encoder/Decoder](https://github.com/NikosZar/Caesar-Cypher) - encode and decode text message using a caesar cypher.
 The decoder is able to deduce the shift used in the encoding.
+- [Ruby Terminal Hangman](https://github.com/NikosZar/hangman) - Play Hangman in your terminal.
+Save the game and load to pickup where you left off.

 ### 📈 GitHub Stats
 ![Your GitHub stats](https://github-readme-stats.vercel.app/api?username=NikosZar&show_icons=true&theme=radical)